Preparing for your custody trial

 If you are using documents as evidence, make sure they are relevant to the case and organized.

-For example, judges may want to see a few photos of your home, to show that you have a safe and healthy environment for you child, but they probably don’t need or want to see several pages of you and your co-parent bickering, as evidence of how “bad” your co-parent is.
+For example, judges may want to see a few photos of your home, to show that you have a safe and healthy environment for your child, but they probably don’t need or want to see several pages of you and your co-parent bickering, as evidence of how “bad” your co-parent is.

 Dress and behave appropriately